LucaCappelletti94/hyperloglog-rs/optimal-gap-codes/README.md

-# Measure Gaps
+# Optimal gap codes
-A rayon-parallelized utility to measure sorted hash gaps.
+A rayon-parallelized utility to determine which encoding is more space efficient for a given precision, number of bits, hash size and hasher.

 ## How to run
 As usual, just run: